tarvainen/floater.js/README.md

     	return false;
     }

 By defining the `type` property you may add a specific classname for your message so it can be styled in the css.
+Add the following in to your `style.css`.

     .floater-message {
     	position: absolute;